WaseemWeshahi/Image-Processing/README.md

 # Image-Processing
-Some mini projects and scripts that I have written as  assignments for the course "Image Processing" Years 2018/2019 Semester A.
+Some mini projects and scripts that I have written as  assignments for the course "Image Processing".
+Years 2018/2019 Semester A.